Axy2003/AgrhiTech/README.md

 # AgrhiTech
-National Level Robo Challenge Organised by Erasmus and Agrhi
+Winners of National Level Robo Challenge Organised by Erasmus and Agrhi.